AlannaCollier/Polygenic-Scores-Lab-Project/README.md

 # Polygenic-Scores-Lab-Project

-R scripts for final year lab research project
+Analyses performed for 4th year lab research project " Genetic Contributions to ADHD: Implications for Sleep and Circadian Rhythms in The 1000 Genomes Project"